ibm-cloud-docs/sell/software-pricing-details.md

 When you add a usage-based pricing plan, you provide your suggested retail pricing information.
 However, {{site.data.keyword.IBM_notm}} reserves the right to set the final pricing for any product that is offered to customers in the {{site.data.keyword.cloud_notm}} catalog.
 {: important}

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Navigation Menu** icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") > **Partner Center** > **My products**.
 1. Select the product that you're onboarding, and click **Pricing**.
 1. Click **Add plan > Usage-based**.
 1. Provide a name for your pricing plan.
 This name refers to the plan name that appears in the pricing plan list on your product's catalog page when your customers select a pricing plan.
 1. Provide a programmatic name for your pricing plan.
+1. Optionally, select a license type to add license entitlements to this pricing plan.
+This allows you to track and manage license entitlements for each provisioned instance of your software.
+You can add licenses to a pricing plan only if you're onboarding a virtual server image.

+   Adding licenses to a pricing plan is available only for select customers.
+License entitlements require a configured license provider, which defines the license for your product.
+For more information, contact [{{site.data.keyword.cloud_notm}} Support](/unifiedsupport/supportcenter){: external}.
+   {: preview}

 1. Select your software type.
 Usage metrics available within your plan depend on the type of software that is deployed under the plan.
 1. Enter your software version.
 You must select whether you want to validate only one version or a range of versions, or add a semantic version string to match the versions you want to validate.
 1. Provide a description for your pricing plan.
 1. Click **Save**.

 Before you can submit your pricing plan for approval, you must complete the following tasks: